shivansh-jain-e2e/tir-samples/inference/llama2/readme.md

 # Fine-Tuning LLAMA2 on TIR
 You can also use fine-tuning UI in TIR to automatically generate a training script, train the model on your dataset (with LORA) and deploy it with a few clicks.
-Read here to learn more about fine-tuning options in TIR
+Navigate to TIR Dashboard > Foundation Studio > Fine Tuning to explore this feature.